krisrs1128/info-uncertainty/_posts/2023-10-10-mediation-software.md

 Lately, I've been reflecting on how software design could inform statistical methods development.
 There has always been a two-way flow between methods and applications, and software lies right at the junction.
 My main thought is that an abstraction originally designed to simplify a computational interface can also guide creative statistical investigation.

-I think this is well-illustrated by analyzing the design [mediation package](https://imai.fas.harvard.edu/research/files/mediationR2.pdf), so that will be the focus of this post.
+I think this is well-illustrated by analyzing the design of the [mediation package](https://imai.fas.harvard.edu/research/files/mediationR2.pdf), so that will be the focus of this post.
 In the process, we'll review the basics of mediation analysis and see an illustration using a microbiome-metabolomics dataset.

 ## Mediation Analysis